elamaran619/amazon-quicksight-user-guide/doc_source/working-with-calculations.md

 # Working with Table Calculations<a name="working-with-calculations"></a>

-You can use table calculations to apply statistical functions to pivot table cells\.
-Use the following sections to understand how to apply or remove a table calculation, the functions you can use in calculations, and the different ways you can apply a calculation to a pivot table\.
+You can use table calculations to apply statistical functions to pivot table cells that contain measures \(numeric values\)\.
+Use the following sections to understand which functions you can use in calculations, and how to apply or remove them \.

+If the data type doesn't work properly for the calculation you create, then the data type of the cell values is changed\.
+For example, let's say you apply the **Rank** function to a currency data type\.
+The values display as integers rather than currency, because rank isn't measured as currency\.
+Similarly, if you apply the **Percent difference** function instead, the cell values display as percentages\.

+Table calculations can be added only to non\-aggregated fields\.
+For example, if you create a calculated field that is a sum of a measure, you can't add a table calculation to it\.

 ## Adding and Removing Table Calculations<a name="adding-a-calculation"></a>